 The cost of education in the United States continues to rise, and those attending college are borrowing more money to attend their choice schools.
 Tuition costs are often so high that it takes graduates many years to repay their debts.
-Fortunately, Fannie Mae and Freddie Mac have introduced some significant changes to make exceptions for borrowers in debt from student loans.
+Fortunately, Fannie Mae and Freddie Mac have introduced some significant changes to make exceptions for borrowers in debt from student loans and make purchasing a home a possiblity.
 Using debt-to-income ratio (DTI), a mortgage lender determines the amount of money for which a borrower qualifies.
 DTI compares a borrower’s monthly debt payments to their total monthly income.
 Fannie Mae, Freddie Mac and the FHA have recently changed how student loans are considered in qualifying DTI and the mortgage underwriting process.
 Some of these changes include:

 Student loan cash-out refinance: This option allows high-interest student debt to be paid off while refinancing to a lower mortgage rate.